UCdasec/RadioNet/README.md

 `start_idx`: Start index to extract slices.

-`stride`: stride when cutting slices, such as 144 or 288.
+`stride`: Stride when cutting slices, such as 144 or 288.

 `modelType`: Model architecture, such as "homegrown" and "DF".